scalamock/scalamock/docs/classic/010_features.md

 ---

-All scalamock features are brought into scope via `org.scalamock.scalatest.MockFactory` and `org.scalamock.specs2.MockContext` which mix core interface `org.scalamock.MockFactoryBase`.
+All scalamock features are brought into scope via:

+- `org.scalamock.scalatest.MockFactory` and `org.scalamock.specs2.MockContext` — which mix core interface `org.scalamock.MockFactoryBase`
+- `org.scalamock.ziotest.ScalamockZIOSpec` — for ZIO Test integration

 There are: